ows-ali/mernapp-moviecrud/README.md

 * Done

-## Following screenshots representing the UI of the Application
+## Following screenshots represent the UI of the Application

 ### List movies